Sitka Sound, AlaskaCoastal & Beaches

 Who It's Best For

-Getting There & Parking
+How to Get There & Parking

 Top Things to Do

-Whale Watching & Wildlife Cruises
+Whale Watching and Wildlife Cruises

-Kayaking & Paddleboarding
+Kayaking and Paddleboarding

 Fishing Charters

-Exploring Sitka National Historical Park
+Explore Sitka National Historical Park

 Visit the Alaska Raptor Center

-Stroll through Downtown Sitka
+Stroll Through Downtown Sitka

 Best Time to Visit